alexacanche/Big-Data-Management/designingdataapplications2_3.md.md

 ### 15. Describe Datalog.
 Datalog’s data model is similar to the triple-store model, generalized a bit.
 Instead of writing a triple as (subject, predicate, object), we write it as predicate(subject, object).

+## Chapter 3: Storage and Retrieval

+### 1. How does indexes affect databases?
+Indexes speed up read queries, but every index slows down writes.

 **References:**